Applied AI

 Risk management and resilience

-Identify and mitigate risks such as biased models, privacy breaches, and over reliance on automation.
-Establish incident response playbooks for AI systems, including data recovery steps, model redeployments, and human review processes for escalations.
-Build redundancy into critical paths, such as notification channels and maintenance workflows, to withstand outages or degraded dependencies without compromising tenant safety or service levels.
+Identify biases, privacy risks, and over-reliance on automation.
+Establish incident response playbooks, data recovery steps, and human review for escalations.
+Build redundancy across channels to tolerate outages without compromising tenant safety.

 Conclusion